vhula/sgit/README.md

 # `sgit`

-This is a tool for managing git configuration easily
+Shortcuts for common `git` commands and a tool for managing git configuration easily

 ## Table of contents
   * [Table of Contents](#table-of-contents)